jiseong-choi/oxinion-finance/README.md

 - run API dynamically with filter stuff
 - Track tracsactions.
 Whenever the target price hits, get a notification even if i sell the stock
 - Send an email notification whenever corp announces a new dividend with Github Action?
 - StockAI, i refer 4-5 websites to trade.
-Give strong buy, buy, hold, sell and Strong sell indicator
+Give strong buy, buy, hold, sell and Strong sell indicator like Fear & Greed index

 ## refered API link